Plan to control nonpoint sources of pollution

 The Washington’s Water Pollution Control Act gives Ecology authority to regulate active and potential sources of nonpoint pollution, however achieving clean and cool water takes us all.

 The Nonpoint Plan outlines the approach to addressing water quality impacts from nonpoint sources.
-The Plan is federally required and ensures funding that allows us and our partners to help get clean water solutions on the ground.
+The Plan is required by the Clean Water Act and ensures funding that allows us and our partners to help get clean water solutions on the ground.
 While Ecology develops Washington's Nonpoint Plan, it encompasses statewide efforts and partnerships to reflect and guide strategies across the state.

 We update the Nonpoint Plan regularly, our next update is due at the end of 2025.
 We are working with Tribes, state agencies, and local partners to update the Plan.